-Dairy free Christmas chocolate is perfect for the holidays and make the perfect homemade Christmas gift for family and friends.
-This easy homemade chocolate recipe is made using just 2 ingredients and free from all major allergens.
-If you’re looking for gluten free Christmas chocolate, vegan Christmas chocolate, nut free Christmas chocolate, soy free chocolate or refined sugar free chocolate, then this recipe is perfect for you!
+Dairy free Christmas chocolates are perfect for the holidays and make the perfect homemade Christmas gift for family and friends.
+This easy homemade chocolate recipe is made using just 2 ingredients with 5 minutes prep and free from all major allergens.
+Gluten free, dairy free, soy free, nut free, vegan and refined sugar free.

 We all love tucking into boxes of chocolates at Christmas and chocolates are such a popular gift.
 However, store bought chocolate commonly contains dairy and soy, which are common food allergies/sensitivities, with even free from allergy friendly chocolate containing refined sugar and artificial preservatives, emulsifiers and additives, which suppress the immune system and increase inflammation.